simulogics/airlinesim-docs/content/docs/user-interface/resources/database-tab/index.en.md

 ![Statistical Information](statistics_01.png "Statistical Information")

 On this page, you'll find a selection of statistical details regarding the game world.
-The general statistics include values like the number of enterprises and flights per week.
+The general statistics include values like the number of enterprises or flights per week.
 In the weekly capacities menu, you get a list of the transported passenger / cargo amount.
 The detailed statistics section contains links to a variety of rankings.

 ### Online Reservation System